 Our brains automatically fill in blanks when any sensory systems malfunction.
 Therefore it is possible for me not only to not hear what you did say, it is also very likely I may hear something entirely different from what you actually did say!
 It can be comical, and I try really hard to have a sense of humor about it, but over time, the fact is, it makes me sad.

 When I go to the Christmas get-together with my brothers, if it is at my younger brother’s house, the ceilings are vaulted and the floors are hard wood, so it’s very echo-y.
 Everyone spreads out for seating, and there are always multiple conversations at once, and probably a television going, and I can’t hear ninety percent of what anyone is saying.
 It is also wearying, the literal effort I have to exert in trying to comprehend.
-I may ask for someone to repeat something once, maybe twice, and finally I will make some nondescript gesture and mumble that I hope will cause the other person to think I finally heard, or feel so awkward themselves that they move on to other topics or, better yet, someone else to converse with.,
+I may ask for someone to repeat something once, maybe twice, and finally I will make some nondescript gesture and mumble something that I hope will cause the other person to think I finally heard, or feel so awkward themselves that they move on to other topics or, better yet, someone else to converse with.,

 Having those things be a constant factor is bad enough.
 But I also have tinnitus.
 And it’s not just one sound.
 It is multiple.
 I have a constant screech/squeal that sounds like the old dial-up connection for internet, or that sound when you dial a fax number on your landline.
 Behind that I have what I describe as my “standing on the tarmac by an airplane” sound.
 Like the sound of their engine as they taxi away from the gangway.
 Sometimes, especially when I first wake up, there is also a whooshing sound.
 And adding to my repertoire, in the last couple of years I have started to have musical tinnitus.
-Not nice recognizable music, nooo, that would be not so bad.
-What I hear is the saound like a child banging out randomly on a cheap electronic keyboard.
+Not nice recognizable music, nooo, that would not be so bad.
+What I hear is the sound like a child banging out randomly on a cheap electronic keyboard.
 I am not sure Chinese water torture is any more madness-inducing than the sounds I hear 24/7.

 Click HERE to hear what symphony orchestra music sounds like for me, and notice how difficult it is to even tell what pitch or key the music is playing in.